YaronShapira/Airbnb-Frontend/README.md

 ## Screenshots

-[INSERT SCREENSHOTS OF PROJECT]

 ## Installation

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone [INSERT REPOSITORY URL]`
+1. Clone the repository: `git clone https://github.com/YaronShapira/Airbnb-Frontend`
 2. Install dependencies: `npm install`
 3. Start the backend server: `npm run server`
 4. Start the frontend server: `npm start`

 The website should be available at `http://localhost:3000/`.

-## Contributors

--   [INSERT CONTRIBUTOR NAMES]

-We welcome contributions from the community!
-If you'd like to contribute, please create a pull request and we'll review it as soon as possible.

 ## Contact

-If you have any questions or feedback about the project, please feel free to reach out to us at [INSERT CONTACT INFORMATION].
+If you have any questions or feedback about the project, please feel free to reach out at **yaronshapiradev@gmail.com**.